Recent Fraud by Asbestos Removal Companies May Put Residents in Danger

 Albania Deleon owned and ran Environmental Compliance Training (ECT), a certified asbestos training school in Methuen, Massachusetts, outside Boston.
 She fled to the Dominican Republic in 2009 before she was originally supposed to be sentenced following her 2010 federal conviction.
-She was later re-arrested in Santa Domingo in October 2010, after being on the Environmental Protection Agency’s top fugitives list.
+She was arrested again in Santa Domingo in October 2010, after being on the Environmental Protection Agency’s top fugitives list.

-Exposure to asbestos has proven to be detrimental to people’s health because of the development of diseases like mesothelioma.
+Exposure to asbestos has proven to be detrimental to people’s health because of the development of diseases such as mesothelioma.
 For this reason, the process of removing this toxic material, known as asbestos abatement, has become common with property owners of contaminated homes, buildings and products.

 Purchasers of Deleon’s illegal certificates performed asbestos abatement services throughout the New England area.
 Records indicate that the company operated from 2001 to 2007, during which time more than 2,000 untrained individuals received certificates.